rachayita/OpsNotes/rust/rust.md

 ```

 ## memory model
-- when a value is assigned to a variable, that value is from then on named by that variable
+- when value is assigned to a variable, that value is from then on named by that variable
 - when a variable is later accessed
   - imagine drawing a line from the previous access to the new access (called 'flows')
     - which establishes a dependency relationship between the two accesses
+    - you cannot draw lines from variable whose value is uninitialized or has been moved
 - a variable exists only so long as it holds a legal value
-- you cannot draw lines from a variable whose value is uninitialized or has been moved

 ## array
 - Rust requires array indices to be usize values.